-Christmas is a magical time of year by itself.
-If you add Italy to that mix, it becomes a fairytale.
-While the Eternal City offers an extensive list of festive celebrations, seeing the Pope present his Christmas Eve Mass at the Vatican is at the top.
+Christmas is a magical time of year anyway, but if you add Italy to that mix, it becomes a fairytale.
+While there’s an extensive list of festive celebrations in Rome, seeing the pope present his Christmas Eve Mass at the Vatican is at the top.
 Read on to find out everything you need to know about attending the Vatican Christmas Mass and other papal ceremonies during the holidays.

 Vatican Christmas Eve Mass

-Regardless of religion, the Vatican Christmas Mass is a special and exciting occasion that spreads unity and peace.
+Regardless of religion, the Vatican Christmas Mass is a special and exciting occasion all about spreading unity and peace.
 Not to mention, you see Pope Francis deliver the most-watched mass in the world.
-Join a congregation of roughly 15,000 people to ring in the joyful holiday.
+Join a congregation of roughly 15,000 people celebrating the joyful holiday.

-If you are one of the lucky ones who are in the square, it will almost feel like a rock concert.
-Groups of people will be singing and waiting for the Pope Francis to appear.
+If you’re one of the lucky ones in the square, it’ll almost feel like a rock concert.
+Groups of people will be singing and waiting for the pope to appear.

 The Christmas Eve Mass is traditionally celebrated in St. Peter’s Basilica.
 If you’ve ever been inside this massive basilica, you can understand the profound piousness of the site.

-This ancient Roman style basilica captivates audiences just from its exquisite design.
-Add a Papal mass to the mix and you’ve got quite a spectacle.
+This ancient Roman-style basilica captivates audiences with its exquisite design alone.
+Add a papal mass to the mix and you’ve got quite a spectacle.

-If you’ve never seen the inside of the Basilica, you should consider taking a guided Vatican tour of during your stay in Rome.
-When it’s all filled with people, it can be easy to miss all of the iconic detail that makes the Basilica so famous.
+If you’ve never seen the inside of the basilica, you should consider taking a guided Vatican tour during your stay in Rome.
+When it’s filled with people, it can be easy to miss all of the iconic details that make the basilica so famous.

 Here’s the process: